 esbuild is a fast and efficient JavaScript bundler and minifier that focuses on speed and simplicity.
-It is known for its blazing-fast build times, thanks to its written-in-Go architecture that compiles JavaScript and TypeScript code swiftly. esbuild supports various modern JavaScript features and can bundle code for both the browser and Node.js environments.
+It is known for its blazing-fast build times, thanks to its written-in-Go architecture that compiles JavaScript and TypeScript code swiftly. esbuild supports various features like tree shaking, JSX transformation, and code splitting, making it a powerful tool for optimizing and bundling web applications.

 Gulp is a popular task runner built on Node.js that simplifies and automates common development tasks like minification, compilation, testing, and more.
 It uses a code-over-configuration approach, allowing developers to write tasks as code rather than complex configuration files.
 Gulp's streaming build system processes files efficiently, making it faster than traditional task runners.